desmondrg/exchange-rate-calculator/README.md

 ```console
 yarn run dev:ui
 ```
+Running the command above should open a browser window and automatically load the app.
+If a browser window is not automatically opened, simply navigate to http://localhost:3000 after making sure that the build process is complete and that the process is still running.

 ## 2. Deployment
   The project is already configured to build and run on Heroku.
 You can deploy your version of the project on Heroku by
  - Creating a remote repository on github and then pushing your cloned copy of the project to this repository